 WR: In your experience, what is the hardest barrier for underrepresented groups working in the tech industry and how can this be overcome?

 NR: The challenge for underrepresented groups takes me back to the representation point I made earlier.
 It’s harder to get your point across, to ensure you are listened too if there is only one of you in the room that thinks that.
 People work in groups, form teams, build common believes and undertake similar actions…if you are not part of that, it’s harder to win at it.
-I don’t think tackling representation is a short-term task, it will take time, however you can build ally networks, identify sponsors that will understand your point of view, who can help you to remove biases and be that second voice in the room with you.
+I don’t think tackling representation is a short-term task, it will take time, however you can build allies networks, identify sponsors that will understand your point of view, remove all biases and be that second voice in the room with you.

 WR: What do you think businesses can do to ensure their tech teams are becoming more diverse?